arez/arez/README.md

   instances.

 * Add container (a.k.a. scope) to actions, ComputedValue and Observables???

+* Start releasing binary snapshot

+* Rename project to Rez or similar.
+The desire is to get a unique url and not conflict with other companies etc.
+  Although finding both a unique as well as descriptive name may be impossible.

 * Enhance WhyRun and write tests for it.
 In browser environment use console group functions and colorization to make it more attractive as a debugging experience.